-In a recent decision that challenged long-standing precedents, the Court of Cassation has concluded that the Turkish Patent and Trademark Office (“Office”) has no authority to create and maintain a registry for recording well-known trademarks.
+In a recent decision that challenged long-standing precedents, the Court of Cassation has concluded that the Turkish Patent and Trademark Office (the Office) has no authority to create and maintain a registry for recording well-known trademarks.

-On 5 February 2020, the Court of Cassation issued its decision (2019/2980 E - 2020/991 K) that the Office does not have the authority to create a registry for the recording of well-known trademarks according to existing law; in addition, the well-known status must be evaluated on a case-by-case basis.
+On February 5, 2020, the Court of Cassation issued its decision (2019/2980 E - 2020/991 K) that the Office does not have the authority to create a registry for the recording of well-known trademarks according to existing law; in addition, the well-known status must be evaluated on a case-by-case basis.
 Finally, the Court of Cassation concluded that the plaintiff had no legal interest in applying to the Office to record its trademark as well-known and, subsequently, filed a cancellation action.
-Accordingly, the Court of Cassation has sent the case back to the IP Court for retrial.
-The IP Court decided to align itself with the decision of Court of Cassation and ruled for dismissal of the plaintiff’s cancellation action.
-This time, the plaintiff appealed the decision of IP Court, and the case file is under examination before the Court of Cassation dismissed the appeal and approved the judgment of the IP court with its decision dated April 22, 2021 (2020/6510 E – 2021/3979 K).
+Accordingly, the Court of Cassation has sent the case back to the IP court for retrial.
+The IP court decided to align itself with the decision of the Court of Cassation and ruled for dismissal of the plaintiff’s cancellation action.
+This time, the plaintiff appealed the decision of the IP court, but as expected the Court of Cassation dismissed the appeal and approved the judgment of the IP court with its decision dated April 22, 2021 (2020/6510 E – 2021/3979 K).

 However, the Court of Cassation concluded in its various former decisions that the Office is authorised to deal with proceedings for the registration and protection of trademarks in a broader sense, and to determine the criteria for well-known trademarks.
 It further stated that it is not possible to file a court action to determine whether a trademark is well-known prior to an application being filed at the Office and the outcome of the recording application is received.
 Following these precedents, the Office commenced receiving applications for the recording of well-known trademarks.
 Before starting this practice, it had once published a special bulletin, in 1997, in which well-known trademarks were announced.